-Please note that I will be working during the lockdown using Skype, telephone and my website.
+Please note that I will be working using Skype, telephone and my website.

-This is the link you may use to download the document needed each time you have to go out during this lockdown which is planned until the 1st December 2020: General information and downloadable certificate
+This is the link you may use to find information on what is allowed: General information and downloadable certificate

 Note : when pressing on hyperlinks, use Ctrl + (left mouse button) and this will open another TAB with the information.